Melissa is a beautiful lemony paradox.

 Fun Fact: The plant Melissa officinalis is referred to as the Lemon Balm plant and the hydrosol is called Lemon Balm hydrosol.
 Only the essential oil is referred to as Melissa.

 Safety Information: Non-toxic, but may cause skin irritation in those with sensitive skin.
 Avoid using on children under 2 years.
 May interfere with diabetes medication when taken internally.
-Tisserand suggests the use be restricted to 0.5% maximum on the skin during pregnancy due to citral which could affect fetal development in high topical doses.
+Robert Tisserand suggests the use be restricted to 0.5% maximum on the skin during pregnancy due to citral which could affect fetal development in high topical doses.

 1. Keim, Joni, Daily Aromatherapy